 red or swollen gums

-gums that pull away from your teeth – your teeth may look longer
+gums that pull away from your teeth (receding gums) – your teeth may look longer

 This information was published by Bupa's Health Content Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.

 The information contained on this page and in any third party websites referred to on this page is not intended nor implied to be a substitute for professional medical advice nor is it intended to be for medical diagnosis or treatment.
 Third party websites are not owned or controlled by Bupa and any individual may be able to access and post messages on them.
 Bupa is not responsible for the content or availability of these third party websites.
 We do not accept advertising on this page.